Peacock: 10 Amazing Facts of a Unique Bird

 Peacock Homeland

-The homeland of the peacock is the continent of Asia, the original home of the bird, and there are other habitats that differ according to the type; For example, the blue peacock lives in East Asia, while the Indian peacock lives in India, and the Congo peacock is home to Africa, and it can be found in some regions of Australia.
+The peacock’s homeland is the continent of Asia, its original home, but other habitats differ according to the type.
+For example, the blue peacock lives in East Asia, while the Indian peacock lives in India, and the Congo peacock is home to Africa and can be found in some regions of Australia.

 Therefore, it is often found in its native habitats in the desert, savanna areas and forests, and summer is the season for the activity and reproduction of the bird.
-In addition, it is found (especially in the Indian) in animal forests scattered around the world, and it can be accompanied by many individuals.
+In addition, it is found (especially the Indian) in animal forests scattered around the world, and many individuals can accompany it.
 Regardless of their habitat, peacocks are raised as a pet inside their homes or farms.

 Habitat of the Indian Peacock

 The Indian blue peacock lives abundantly in India and Sri Lanka and can be found in Kashmir, Nepal, Pakistan, Malaya, and the Congo.
-The Indian peacock is distinguished by the fact that it does not prefer to migrate or travel long distances.
+It is distinguished by its non-preference for migration or travel long distances.
 It often prefers to live in dry forests with deciduous leaves away from green forests.

 In addition, the Indian peacock searches for places abundant with water.
 It lives in places between 900-1200 meters above sea level, specifically in forested forests, and is characterised by its ability to adapt to cold climates.
 It can survive despite the freezing temperatures in the places in which it lives.